Studies

 Fish are about as far away from humans as vertebrates get, evolutionarily speaking: Our last common ancestor lived roughly 450 million years ago.

-Until recently, how those animals were faring has slipped under the radar; in the United States, fish are not protected from inhumane treatment under the Animal Welfare Act, despite being consumed in far greater numbers than land animals.
-In other countries, including Canada, protections are piecemeal, varying between provinces and species.
+In the United States, fish are not protected from inhumane treatment under the Animal Welfare Act, despite being consumed in far greater numbers than land animals, and in other countries, including Canada, protections are piecemeal, varying between provinces and species.
+Some fish farmers are making changes nonetheless.

 None of this definitively proves pain — without a way to communicate, we can’t know what is unfolding in a fish mind.
 But research to address suffering is nonetheless moving ahead.